-The upshot of this is that if you want to get the fastest charging cables for the OnePlus 5, you need to get them from OnePlus itself.
-That’s a bit of a extra effort, but it may be a small price to pay so you can have the phone ready to use for the day.
-In our own tests for the OnePlus 5, with its included cable and adapter, it took just 30 minutes to get the phone up to 60 percent of its battery capacity, and about 1 hour and 20 minutes to charge up to its full capacity.
+The upshot of this is that if you want to get the fastest charging cables for the OnePlus 6T, you need to get them from OnePlus itself.
+That’s a bit of an extra effort, but it may be a small price to pay so you can have the phone ready to use for the day.

 For the rest of this feature, we will look at the fastest charging cables you can buy for all of the phones you can purchase aside from the OnePlus devices.
 Before we do that, however, let’s take a quick look at what it takes for a USB-based cable to offer fast charging features.

 Inside the fastest charging cables